 Bracing is usually only recommended if the patient is still growing.
 The Boston brace is most commonly worn by children and teenagers who are still going through (or have yet to undergo) the adolescent growth spurt.

 measurement.
-However, bracing can sometimes be an effective way to halt the progression of the curve; in other words, a back brace won't make scoliosis get better, but it may stop it from getting any worse.
+However, bracing can sometimes be an effective way to halt the progression of the curve; in other words, a scoliosis brace won't make scoliosis get better, but it may stop it from getting any worse.

 Scoliosis patients in the UK who exhibit a spinal curve of 40 degrees or more are often referred for spinal fusion surgery